 1. Virtual Happy Hour

 Break out the margarita (or water) glasses and join coworkers for an informal happy hour after a day’s work.
 Socializing over video conferences may not match pre-COVID team celebrations, but it can provide an opportunity to talk and maintain connections.
-Having social time with your team allows for the sharing of valuable information about how team members are doing outside of their work tasks and is vital for building camaraderie.
+Having social time with your team allows each member to share valuable information about how they’re doing outside of their work tasks and is a key part of building camaraderie.
 They are also a perfect time to break out a fun zoom background.

 2. Pet Hangout